aleshaleksey/fansys23/08-spell-list.md

 - The spell fails if the target has a "divine" alignment.
 - The spell fails if the target is unwilling.

 **Special**: The target can break the profane pact with a successful CHA save.
 In this case it dies, and its soul returns to the afterlife.
-It can only attempt this spell once.
+It can only attempt this save once.
 Furthermore, should it fail, it can never attempt the save again.

 ___
 ### Regrowth